Skip to main content

 Battery-Side Current

 The current flowing between the charge controller and battery bank.
-Because MPPT controllers step voltage down from panel level to battery level, battery-side current is significantly higher than panel-side current for the same power.
+Because MPPT controllers step voltage down from panel level to battery level, battery-side current is 2-3x higher than panel-side current for the same power.

 Voltage Drop

 Watts tell you energy.
 Amps tell you what hardware to buy.
 Every wire, fuse, breaker, and connector in your solar system is rated in amps — getting this conversion right is the difference between a safe system and a fire waiting to happen.
 When in doubt, round up to the next standard wire gauge and fuse size.
+For long cable runs between panels and batteries, the wire distance calculator ensures your gauge prevents excessive voltage drop.

 Last updated: